-The Waterloo Region Record and Lyle S. Hallman Foundation Kids to Camp Fund enables children, in need of financial assistance, to attend a variety of day, overnight, recreational and educational camps.
+Established in 2004, the Waterloo Region Record-Lyle S. Hallman Foundation Kids to Camp Fund annually provides grants to local organizations for the purpose of enabling children and youth in need of financial assistance to attend a variety of overnight, recreational and educational camps.

 The Kids to Camp fund receives annual contributions from the Lyle S. Hallman Foundation, the Waterloo Region Record, and from generous individuals in our community.
 Every dollar received goes directly to fund camp subsidies.